-The EPiServer Community tag system allows for each entity class to have their own ID domain.
+The StarCommunity tag system allows for each entity class to have their own ID domain.
 However, it is required that the combination of entity type and a single integer ID uniquely specifies an instance of the entity class.

-For the tag system to be able to recreate the objects there must be an EntityProvider configured for the Type that has been tagged.
-Providers are already configured for all relevant EPiServer Community objects.
+For the tag system to be able to recreate the objects there must be a EntityProvider configured for the Type that has been tagged.
+Providers are already configured for all relevant StarCommunity objects.

-2.3 Rating
+2.3.
+Rating